AlexMitchellMus/patchform/readme.md

 Ensure that makensis is available in your system's PATH before running the build process.
 Without NSIS, the Windows packaging step will fail.

 Installer will be built to: /installer/windows/PlugPatchInstaller.exe

+Packaging is only available when in release mode (and PackageInstaller is selected as target)